• Home

 Recipe Notes and FAQ

-Watery Jello usually results from covering the Jello before it has cooled completely and set.
-Covering the Jello allows liquid from condensation to drip down into the mix, causing it to have too much water to set properly.
+Watery gelatin usually results from covering the mixture before it has cooled completely and set.
+Covering the gelatin allows liquid from condensation to drip down into the mix, causing it to have too much water to set properly.

 This recipe uses a simple glass dish, so no greasing is required.
 For molds that have edges and other fancy contours, spray the mold with a non-stick spray to keep it from getting stuck in the crevices.